LukeLIN-web/DL2/README.md

 3. It seems that train starts tensorboard without send data.

 4. fifo env cannot solve same time, which can be solved by more condition.
+I import random and add `random.random()`